 Poznań Airport (Ławica) is around 8 km from the city centre and is linked with it by the City Public Transport Company (MPK).
 To get to the centre, take the 48, 59, L or 242 (night bus) line.
 You may also take one of the taxis that are parked in front of the arrival hall.

 The airport offers connections operated by traditional carriers such as LOT, Lufthansa or SAS, as well as low-cost ones: Ryanair and Wizz Air.

 The timetable is available on the airport’s website.

 In order to book tickets, please visit the website of the respective airline.

-The PKS bus station is situated near the main train station.
+The PKS bus station is situated near the main train station, on Towarowa Street and opposite Collegium Novum (where the Faculty of English is located).
 The timetable is available here (Polish

 version only).
 The PKS station also serves as an international coach station.

 how to get around Poznan

 The most convenient way to travel around Poznań is to use the public transport.
 The maps of connections are available here (schemat sieci) and the timetables can be found here.
 Day trams and buses operate from 5 am till almost 11 pm.
 Night lines operate from 11 pm till 5 am.
 All night buses start their routes every 30 minutes at Rondo Kaponiera which is situated at the junction of Święty Marcin and Roosevelta Street .